HOME WISE Uranium Project > Mining & Milling > Issues > Issues at Operating Uranium Mines and Mills - Canada >

 On Dec.
 9, 2005, the Canadian Nuclear Safety Commission (CNSC), after holding a two-day public hearing (August 17 / October 19, 2005) approved an application by COGEMA Resources Inc. (COGEMA) to mine uranium at its Sue E site.

 > Download Record of Proceedings, including the Reasons for Decision Dec.
-9, 2005 external link (PDF)
+9, 2005 (PDF)

 CNSC holds hearing on initial surface construction activities at McClean Lake - Sue E project